 ‘Babe, I can’t see you on Saturday’, you’ll say.
 ‘Why not’, he will say.
 ‘Because I need some space to think, to breathe, to create and be me.’
 Yeah… you can imagine how well that goes down with the average partner.
 You may find yourself thinking up excuses as to why you need this time, but lying isn’t cool.
 So good luck solo travellers, it takes a special person to understand why you NEED your alone time.

-Solo travel leads to faraway friends
+Leads to faraway friends

 You can’t travel solo without picking up new friends in faraway places.
 You’ll become a magnet for free spirits just like you.
 The experiences you’ll share will bond you faster than ten years of friendship back home.